-Rubber bands are one of the most common types of appliances used with braces!
+Rubber bands are one of the most common types of appliances used with braces.
 When you start treatment with Greater Northwest Orthodontics in Issaquah, we’ll show you how to wear your rubber bands and tell you everything you need to know about your treatment.

 In the meantime, check out this guide for rubber bands with different types of braces!